curpe/super_cashier_program/README.md

 - 2. After the code appears on your IDE, Open your `terminal`

-- 3. add this
+- 3. type this in your terminal
     ```
     python menu.py
     ```

-- 4. And you will see this when the code running. "image initialization"
+- 4. And you will see this when the code running.
+    - <"image initialization">

 ## Test case and result